 People might not realize just how international Santa Monica’s food scene has become.
-From Ocean Park Boulevard to Main Street and Montana Avenue, you’ll find a tantalizing mix of modern and classic places that can trace their culinary roots to countries like Iran, Israeli, and Italy.
+From Pico Boulevard to Main Street and Montana Avenue, you’ll find a tantalizing mix of modern and classic places that can trace their culinary roots to countries like Iran, Israeli, and Italy.
 Strong representation from Asia, Europe and South America makes dining choices even harder.
 Taste 10 flavors of the world without leaving Santa Monica.

 1. Cafe Bolivar

 José Carvajal has run Café Bolivar, a Venezuelan restaurant and coffee bar in Ocean Park Boulevard, since 2001.
 A mural and sidewalk seating give way to an interior with white walls and both bench and red metal seating.
 Café Bolivar specializes in Caracas-style arepas, white cornmeal pockets with crisp coats and creamy cores.
 Possible fillings include earthy Caribbean style black beans with fresh white cheese; juicy grilled chicken breast tossed in avocado puree, garlic confit, and rosemary aioli; and fresh mozzarella piled with crispy bacon and garlic and thyme infused roasted red peppers.
 Accompanying green sauce goes by guasacaca and has an alluring cilantro, onion, and lemon juice base.